Native American History Month recognizes the historic and modern contributions of diverse Native peoples to the United States’ history and culture.

-Free Educational Resources for Indigenous Peoples’ Day:
+Free Educational Resources for Native American History Month:

 Offered through the National Museum of the American Indian, Native Knowledge 360 (NK360) offers free educational resources and curriculum for teachers at many grade levels.
 NK360 offers curriculum on important history and civics subjects like Indian Removal, as well as curriculum to include Indigenous cultures in STEM and geography lessons.

 When Rivers Were Trails is an adventure game that tells the story of an Anishanaabeg person who is displaced from their traditional lands in what is now known as Minnesota and travels to California.
-This free to download game was designed by the Indian Land Tenure Foundation and Michigan State University’s Games for Entertainment and Learning Lab with many Indigenous contributors.
+This free-to-download game was designed by the Indian Land Tenure Foundation and Michigan State University’s Games for Entertainment and Learning Lab with many Indigenous contributors.

 This game is a way to engage students in critical thinking in the spirit of games like The Oregon Trail.

 Indigenous cultures are not a monolith, and it’s important to identify the tribes that historically and contemporarily share your area.
 Native-land.ca is an easy-to-use, crowd-sourced map that will help you and your students identify and connect with local tribes.